mnapoli/DoctrineTranslated/README.md

 $str1->set('Hello', 'en');
 $str1->set('Bonjour', 'fr');

-// $result is an instance of TranslatedStringInterface
+// $result is a TranslatedString
 $result = $str1->concat(' ', $user->getName());

 // Will echo "Hello John" or "Bonjour John" according to the locale